adeptechlab/adeptech.core/README.md

-# Common code which can be used by other modules - testing the verify
+# Common code which can be used by other modules